MicrosoftDocs/Hololens/hololens/security-baseline.md

 This article lists and describes the various security baseline settings you can configure on HoloLens 2 devices using Configuration Service Providers (CSP).
 As part of your mobile device management using Microsoft Intune, use the following standard or advanced security baseline settings depending on your organizational policies and needs.
 As a HoloLens 2 administration team, use these security baseline settings to help protect your organizational resources.

-Standard security baseline settings are applicable to all types of customers irrespective of the use case scenario and industry vertical.
+- Standard security baseline settings are applicable to all types of customers irrespective of the use case scenario and industry vertical.

-Advanced security baseline settings are recommended settings for customers those who have strict security controls of their environment and require stringent security policies to be applied to any device used in their environment
+- Advanced security baseline settings are recommended settings for customers those who have strict security controls of their environment and require stringent security policies to be applied to any device used in their environment

 These security baseline settings are based on Microsoft’s best practice guidelines and experience gained in deploying and supporting HoloLens 2 devices to multiple customers in various industries.

 Once you've reviewed the baseline and decided to use the baseline, both, or parts, then check out [how to enable these security base lines](#how-to-enable-these-security-base-lines)

 ## 1. Standard security baseline settings

 The following sections describe the recommended settings of each CSP as part of the standard security baseline profile.
-Intune will provide a simple UI to enable, disable, or configure specific values for these settings while configuring this profile.

 ### 1.1 [Policy CSP](/windows/client-management/mdm/policies-in-policy-csp-supported-by-hololens2)